 BHive Activity Hub, Arch 1, Bowling Harbour G60 5AF

-If you would like to enquire about any activities or hiring out the BHive venue outside these hours, please email email@example.com
+If you are a school or group and would like to enquire about any activities or hiring out the BHive venue before then, please email email@example.com